o3de/o3de.org/content/docs/userguide/materials/shaders/heightmap_ambient_occlusion.md

 ---
-description: ' Enable height map ambient occlusion in your &ALY; level to efficiently determine the exposure of ambient light to each point in a scene. '
+description: ' Enable height map ambient occlusion in your Lumberyard level to efficiently determine the exposure of ambient light to each point in a scene. '
 title: Height Map Ambient Occlusion
 ---